MarkPearlCoZa/Blog_General/_posts/2016-11-03-How-big-should-your-first-mob-be.md

 Fundamentally, large mobs go through more storming because there are more people (and thus more social dynamics).
 When starting try and avoid a large initial mob.
 How large is large?
 I've found as soon as your start going over 5 people in a mob you see significantly more storming.

-If you are going to risk a large initial mob, consider getting a facilitator who is experienced with mob programming in to help you navigate the social dynamics you are going to encounted.
+If you are going to risk a large initial mob, consider getting a facilitator who is experienced with mob programming to help you navigate the social dynamics you are going to encounter.

 ## Too small